I (Cyrillic): Usage

 In the Serbian Cyrillic alphabet, и is the tenth letter of the alphabet.
 In Serbian, the letter represents /i/, like the i in machine.
 In the Serbian Latin alphabet, the sound is represented by "I/i".

 In Macedonian, и is the eleventh letter of the alphabet and represents the sound /i/.

 It is transliterated from Russian as i or from Ukrainian as y or i, depending on the romanization system.
 (See romanization of Russian and romanization of Ukrainian for more details.)

 In Tuvan, the letter can be written as a double vowel.

 Stylistic uses

 Due to its close resemblance to the Latin capital letter N, specifically as a "flipped" or "reflected" version of it, it is sometimes used stylistically as a replacement for N. This is commonly seen in Faux Cyrillic.

 The industrial rock band Nine Inch Nails notably use both N and И in its logo.
 The hard rock band Linkin Park have also used the glyph, particularly on the cover of their debut album Hybrid Theory.

+American rapper Nathan Feuerstein is mainly known by his initials as "NF", which is stylized as "ИF".